 BEWARE OF THE DARK

 Aesthetically, the game felt like the old Penumbra series or Amnesia.
 And if being alone in a space ship with a big bad monster wasn’t enough of a tension, the protagonist of the adventure is infected with a parasite that releases toxins in his body and that will eventually kill him if you do not you inject an antidote at regular intervals.
 Players can view their vitals and other in game information using a sort of smart watch-thingy.
 Phantaruk also has a lot of darkness, and the only tool you can use to combat the darkness is your torch.
-A fundamental part of the game is to explore the rooms and hallways and some of them are completely dark.
+A fundamental part of the game is to explore the rooms and hallways and some of them are click to find out more buy Pregabalin canada completely dark.
 In a game where you are defenceless and your survivability is depending on your ability to see your surroundings, managing your torch’s batteries are important.

 The game doesn’t have any combat system, so your only means of survival when you come face to face with the Phantaruk is to run.